katerebekah/csharp-dotnet-milestones/1-foundations/resources/FND_ACCESSIBILITY_LEVELS.md

 Car stella = new Car();

-// Again, the following code does not compile stella.InjectFuel();
+// Again, the following line of code does not compile stella.InjectFuel();
 ```